 An intelligent, athletic breed, the German Shorthaired Pointer makes a loyal watchdog for active families.
 A sporting dog used for trailing, retrieving and pointing a variety of game including quail, raccoons and deer, GSPs have a strong build and even temperament.
 With an energy level that requires plenty of daily exercise, you’ll be spending plenty of time outdoors to connect with similarly active people and their dogs.

 An all-American breed that’s among the most popular according to AKC registration statistics, Golden Retrievers are intelligent, hardworking and loving companions.
-Skilling in hunting, search and rescue, therapy and seeing-eye work, their patient and friendly personality is a naturally good fit for families.
+Skilled in hunting, search and rescue, therapy and seeing-eye work, their patient and friendly personality is a natural draw.
 Who knows?
 You may even meet your ideal match while out volunteering with your Golden Retriever therapy dog, Peterson explained.

-Outgoing and affectionate, the Keeshond is a medium-sized dog with expressive eyebrows and a striking coat that’s a mixture of gray, black and cream, Peterson said.
-An energetic, quick learner, they require regular daily exercise and are friendly towards both dogs and other people.
+Outgoing and affectionate, the Keeshond is a medium-sized dog with expressive eyebrows and a striking coat that’s a mixture of gray, black and cream, Peterson sayas.
+An energetic, quick learner, they require regular daily exercise and are friendly towards both dogs and other people—including your future soulmate.

-Dog people can never get enough of debating what breeds of dog are in their one-of-a-kind mix, making mutts a perfect conversation starter for singles everywhere.
-Consider adopting a mixed breed of your own then continue to go back to your local shelter to volunteer—who knows who you’ll meet!
+Dog people can never get enough of debating which breeds of dog are in their one-of-a-kind mix, making mutts a perfect conversation starter for singles everywhere.
+Consider adopting a mixed breed of your own then continue to go back to your local shelter to volunteer.
+Who knows who you’ll meet?